Chalarangelo/30-seconds-of-code/snippets/addDaysToDate.md

 tags: date,intermediate
 ---

-Return the date of `n` days from the given date as a string representation.
+Calculates the date of `n` days from the given date, returning its string representation.

 - Use `new Date()` to create a date object from the first parameter.
 - Use `Date.getDate()` and `Date.setDate()` to add `n` days to the given date.